jrnd-io/jr-website/content/docs/Kafka Connect Source Connector/_index.md

 - _**value.converter**_: one between _org.apache.kafka.connect.storage.StringConverter_, _io.confluent.connect.avro.AvroConverter_, _io.confluent.connect.json.JsonSchemaConverter_ or _io.confluent.connect.protobuf.ProtobufConverter_
 - _**value.converter.schema.registry.url**_: Only if _value.converter_ is set to _io.confluent.connect.avro.AvroConverter_, _io.confluent.connect.json.JsonSchemaConverter_ or _io.confluent.connect.protobuf.ProtobufConverter_.
 URL for Confluent Schema Registry.

-At the moment for keys the supported format is _String_.
+At the moment for keys (_key.converter_) the supported format is _org.apache.kafka.connect.storage.StringConverter_.
 For values there is also support for _Confluent Schema Registry_ with _Avro, Json and Protobuf schemas_.

 Following example is for a JR connector job using template _net_device_ and producing 5 new random messages to _net_device_ topic every 5 seconds.